Updated June 22nd, 2020

 - Overtired the whole day, and cranky about it

-Our little dragons are simply unable to get into the deep sleep they so desperately need, and that we need them to have!
+Our little demons are simply unable to get into the deep sleep they so desperately need, and that we need them to have!

 So the very thing that puts normal babies at risk of SIDS could save a high needs baby from all kinds of problems.